Makinizi Hoover

 Virginia has a robust business environment and was recently ranked as the second top state for business.
 The state’s business friendly environment, coupled with a talented workforce, and proximity to the nation’s Capital makes the state a suitable home for a diverse market of businesses.

-Most Virginians are employed by the professional and business services industries and government services, with construction industry employment being relatively minimal.
+Among the industries monitored by the Bureau of Labor Statistics, the professional and business services industries, as well as the government sector, employ the highest number of Virginians, while the construction sector employs the fewest.
 Virginia's employment landscape is a result of its proximity to Washington D.C., creating an ecosystem bustling with government contractors, consultants, and corporate headquarters.

 Virginia is home to a thriving small business ecosystem, with 99.5% of all Virginia’s businesses falling into this category.
 Nearly half of Virginia's workforce are employed by small businesses.
 Within this dynamic landscape, women own 44.3% of small businesses, and a quarter of all Virginia small business are minority owned.
 Hispanics own 8.1% of Virginia small businesses and 9.5% are veteran owned.